Light Heart Lash: The Story Behind Madison Morris’ Lash Empire

 The Launch That Shook the Industry

-After nearly a year in development, Madison and Elliott unveiled their most anticipated project yet—a signature collection of professional lash products.
+After nearly a year of development, Madison and Elliott launched their signature product line under Light Heart Lash—a collection designed to simplify and elevate the work of lash artists.

 “We’re obsessed with our brand and our beautiful lash community,” Madison shares.
 “We live and breathe lashes.
 Making the lives and jobs of lash artists easier is our heart, our soul, and our forever mission.”